Amirhossein-Zare/causal-long-pfn/README.md

 **CausalLongPFN** is the reference implementation for *Causal Longitudinal Prior-Fitted Networks for Counterfactual Outcome Prediction*.

-The project studies **time-series causal inference** and **longitudinal causal prediction** from treatment-response trajectories.
-A CausalLongPFN model is pretrained on synthetic temporal structural causal models (TSCMs), then used as a frozen **zero-shot in-context predictor** on new domains.
-Given support trajectories, a query history, and a planned future treatment sequence, the model predicts a distribution over future outcomes without target-domain gradient updates, propensity-model fitting, or adversarial balancing.
+We introduce **Causal Longitudinal Prior-Fitted Networks (CausalLongPFN)**, a prior-fitted network for **time-series causal inference in longitudinal treatment-response data** and **zero-shot in-context counterfactual outcome prediction**.
+The project studies history-conditional potential-outcome prediction from longitudinal treatment-response time series: given support trajectories from a new domain, a query history, and a planned future treatment sequence, a frozen CausalLongPFN model predicts a distribution over future outcomes without target-domain gradient updates, propensity-model fitting, or adversarial balancing.
+The model is pretrained on synthetic temporal structural causal models (TSCMs) and evaluated on branchable cancer, HIV, and warfarin counterfactual benchmarks, as well as factual MIMIC-III ICU rolling-origin prediction.

 ## Paper